Skip to main content

 More Info

 Clicking this icon displays additional information about the node.
-It's the same table that displays when you click the node's name.
+The table that displays when you click the node's name is the same.

 View Node

-Clicking this icon allows you to configure settings of the specific node.
-Here, you can view the status of the node, the current users, generate logs, and configure the routing settings.
-However, certain settings are unavailable such as authentication since these are handled by the cluster instead of the individual nodes.
+Clicking this icon allows you to configure the settings of the specific node.
+Here, you can view the node's status and current users, generate logs, and configure the routing settings.
+However, certain settings are unavailable, such as authentication, since these are handled by the cluster instead of the individual nodes.

 Restart